L.L. BROADFOOT

 Lennis L. Broadfoot describes his book, “Pioneers of the Ozarks.”

-Broadfoot is considered a true self-taught artist, even though he did take a short course in commercial art by correspondence.
-In later years, he has had his pictures exhibited widely throughout the United States.
-He created the art for his second book, “Stoney of the Wildwoods,” but did not live to see the volume published.
-The never-before-seen compilation of pieces for Broadfoot’s second volume of work was shown as a digital projection show at the Harlin, titled, “The Story of the Wildwoods: The Unpublished Works of L.L.
-Broadfoot,” in 2018.
+Broadfoot is considered a truly self-taught artist, even though he did take a short course in commercial art by correspondence.
+In later years, his works were exhibited widely throughout the United States.
+He created a compilation of mostly scenic art for a second book, Stoney of the Wildwoods, but he did not live to see the volume published in his lifetime.
+The originals for Broadfoot’s second volume of work are also periodically displayed in the museum’s gallery, although some can only be shown safely as a digital projection (as in 2018’s The Story of the Wildwoods digital show) for the time being as funds continue to be raised for the ongoing preservation effort of those pieces in the collection that remain unframed.

 Valued at over $1 million, the collective works of L.L.
-Broadfoot are an invaluable treasure to the people of the Ozarks, depicting a now lost generation of humble pioneer beginnings and their Ozarks way of life.
-Currently, while the entire collection is not on display to the public, one can find the volume of original artwork for the “Pioneers of the Ozarks” book on display at the museum during the Old-Time Music & Ozark Heritage Festival in June each year.
-Other exhibits featuring the Broadfoot oil paintings and other artwork volumes are displayed throughout the year; check our events calendar for dates.
+Broadfoot are an invaluable treasure to the people of the Ozarks, depicting a now lost generation of humble pioneer beginnings and their Ozarks’ way of life.